-6. Decide Where To Publish
+6. Decide Where to Publish

 7. Launch Your Ad

-Voice Dialogue Ad Interactions
+Interactive Voice Ad Exchanges

 “It only drags on if the ad can’t hear you.
 So let’s say you’re in the gym and it’s noisy.
-The ad will say ‘I’m sorry I can’t hear you’.
-It will ask one more time after that if it still can’t hear you.
-And if it still doesn’t understand you.
-It’s says something like, ‘we’ll try again later ‘Brand Name’ is taking you back to the music,” Brian explains.
+The ad will say ‘I’m sorry, I can’t hear you,’” Brian explains.
+“It will ask one more time after that if it still can’t hear you.
+If it still doesn’t understand you, it says something like, ‘We’ll try again later.
+‘Brand Name’ is taking you back to your music.’”

 Check out this detailed article walking you through how to use Pandora ads for your audio advertising strategy.

-This also led to a higher and more memorable reach of 58.3%, which exceeded the 25–35% average that was achieved with audio-only ads that have been utilized historically.
+This led to a higher and more memorable reach of 58.3%, which exceeded the 25–35% average that was achieved with audio-only ads that have been utilized historically.

-Hopefully, you feel fully equipped to tackle your first voice dialogue ad campaign.
+Hopefully, you feel fully equipped to tackle your first interactive voice ad campaign.
 We’d love to hear about what you think about this groundbreaking audio ad format.
 How do you see your company using them?
 Excited for this new opportunity for voice actors?